aladdinid/fabric-devkit/README.md

 1. Features from v1.0
 2. Hyperledger Blockchain Explorer integrated.
 This is based on Explorer version 0.3.1 AS-IS.
 3. This is only a alpha primarily for preview purposes only.

+## For future considerations

+1. Feature to enable developer customise a locally instantiable Fabric network to minic a production version for testing.
+2. Feature to enable developer deploy a development only Fabric network in a shared platform (i.e. cloud, etc.) to enable multiple developers to collaborate.

 # Pre-requisites